mbrugman67/BusPirate-docs-hugo/content/docs/devices/ddr5.md

 - **Non-Volatile Memory** - 1024 byte EEPROM that stores JEDEC 5118 standard SPD data such as the memory size, speed, and timings.

 Accessing the SPD hub follows the common I2C pattern of setting the address pointer, then reading or writing data. **Here's the trick**: the MemReg bit (bit 7) of the register address determines which memory area to access.
-- If MemReg is 0, the registers are accessed
+- **0b```0```xxxxxxx** - If MemReg is 0, the registers are accessed.
+The lower 7 bits select register byte 0-127.
-- If MemReg is 1, the non-volatile memory is accessed
+- **0b```1```xxxxxxx** - If MemReg is 1, the EEPROM/NVM is accessed.
+The lower 7 bits select byte 0-127 in the current NVM page (0-7).

+{{% alert context="info" %}}
+Screenshots for the SPD hub IC sourced from ABLIC [S-34HTS08AB](https://www.ablic.com/en/doc/datasheet/dimm_serial_eeprom_spd/S34HTS08AB_E.pdf) datasheet.
+{{% /alert %}}

 ## SPD Hub Registers
 ![](/images/docs/demo/ddr5-datasheet-regmap.png)

+Here's a list of registers in the SPD hub.
+There's 128 bytes total, but a lot of them are reserved for future use.

+{{< termfile source="static/snippets/ddr5-reg-dump.html" >}}

-Let's look a the registers first.
-We can read out all 128 bytes with a single I2C transaction.
+We can dump all 128 bytes with a single I2C transaction.

-{{< termfile source="static/snippets/.html" >}}

 We'll start reading at address 0, with MemReg set to 0 to access the registers.
 The write and read command **must** be separated by an I2C repeated start, the address pointer will reset to 0 after any STOP bit.

 - ```[``` - I2C START bit
 - ```0xa0``` - I2C address and write bit